vinhyard/VisionAI-Web-Project/README.md

 <h3 align="center">VisionAI-Web-Project</h3>

   <p align="center">
-    This project uses open-sourced neural networks to create a trait profit for an individual in a photo.
+    This project uses open-sourced neural networks to create a trait profile for an individual in a photo.